SalmaElSayd/cv_digified/README.md

 6. Deployment

     A docker image was built from a DockerFile however it could not be accessed from the browser.
 Due to time constraint, I could not fully investigate this issue and resolve it.
+    **To build the docker image, run the DockerFile included in the main project directory.**